A lot or a little?

 What's the story?

-In this update of the sci-fi classic, Mark Wahlberg plays Leo, an officer in the United States Air Force, working on a space station in 2029.
+In this update of the 1968 sci-fi classic, PLANET OF THE APES features Mark Wahlberg as Leo, an officer in the United States Air Force, working on a space station in 2029.
 An exploratory aircraft piloted by a monkey disappears into a mysterious electrical field.
 Against the orders of his commanding officer, Leo follows it to find out what happened.
 The storm hurtles him through time and space until he crashes on a planet where apes rule and humans are slaves.
 Ari (Helena Bonham Carter) helps Leo and some of the others escape to a forbidden city that will reveal some of the planet's history.
 But General Thade (Tim Roth) and his army are in pursuit with orders to destroy them.
 As Burton promised in interviews, this version does not use the now-famous ending in the first film that showed them the planet they had landed on was Earth.
 This one ends with a twist that may even top it.

 Is it any good?

 This is less a remake than a re-imagining of the classic staring Charlton Heston.
 This version has no loincloth and no Statue of Liberty, and no Roddy McDowell, but Heston does show up for a surprisingly effective cameo -- as one of the apes.
 As in all of Tim Burton's movies, the art direction in Planet of the Apes is intricate, meticulous, and strangely beautiful.
 Every detail is a work of art, from the texture of the ape armor to the outline of the spaceship.